atriveg/dmrimatlab/README.md

 # dmrimatlab
-This is a complete Matlab toolbox (including multi-threaded C/C++-mex code) for diffusion MRI processing (see complete description in: http://www.lpi.tel.uva.es/dmrilab).
+This is a complete Matlab toolbox for basic-to-advanced diffusion MRI reconstruction, processing, and representation (see complete description in: http://www.lpi.tel.uva.es/dmrilab).

 It includes: